sparshsah/foggy-demo/demo/ml/musings.md

 * We call LLM's next-token prediction task as "self-supervised" because the correct answer---the actual next token---is explicitly found in the dataset even though it doesn't necessarily fit into the traditional schema of tabular rows with a "y" and an "X".
     - Nevertheless, if you had an infinite-sized table, you could build these rows where "y" is the actual next token and "X" is the sequence that preceded it.
 * So I call RL's "choose the best action" task as "bootstrap-supervised" because the latent correct answer---the actual optimal action given the scientist's economic utility function---can be unambiguously calculated by simulating every possible path for an infinite number of steps.
     - In Q-Learning, if we had infinite memory and infinite compute and a well-behaved process, our bootstrap-updating of the value function would converge to the true function.
-And that bootstrap-updated value function in a very meaningful way identifies---"labels"---the actual best action from a given state.
+    - And that bootstrap-updated value function in a very meaningful way identifies---"labels"---the actual best action from a given state.

-RL classically often boiled down to applying Q-Learning (off-policy) or SARSA (on-policy) to optimize or evaluate an action policy by letting an agent explore in a bootstrap-supervised manner the state space of an MDP (Markov Decision Process), wherein the value function can be written as a Bellman equation.
+RL classically often boiled down to
+* Applying Q-Learning (off-policy) or SARSA (on-policy) to optimize or evaluate an action policy
+* By letting an agent explore in a bootstrap-supervised manner the state space of an MDP (Markov Decision Process)
+* Wherein the value function can be written as a Bellman equation.

 TODO(sparshsah): There's been a lot of progress here, e.g. policy-gradient, actor-critic...